tvieregge/notes/the_mind_illuminated.md

 Redirection attention: Do this without self-judgement, make sure to apprecite the moment.
 Becoming aware of MW isn't something *you* did, it's an unconsious process, train it.

-The "aha" moment is a moment of __introspective awareness__.

-__diligence:__ a firm intentional resolve to do something.
-Not forging the mind to do something it can't.

-Apply __diligence__ to directing your intention to train stable attention.

 Pg 86 for review

-Can use mental words/images to help with focusing on the breath, but let them fall away when they aren't necessary.
-This may take untill we'll into stage 4.
+#### Notes

-Don't let peripheral awareness drop away.
+* Don't let peripheral awareness drop away.
 Allow sounds, sensations, __thoughts__ and feeling to continue in the background.

-In this stage breath doesn't need to be the center at attention, it is good enough to have it in the __field of consciousness__
+* In this stage breath doesn't need to be the center at attention, it is good enough to have it in the __field of consciousness__.

-Remember: the mind is a bunch of processes going on in parallel, there is no *you* to blame.
+* Remember: the mind is a bunch of processes going on in parallel, there is no *you* to blame.
+* Can use mental words/images to help with focusing on the breath, but let them fall away when they aren't necessary.
+This may take untill well into stage 4.